vanjac/three/README.md

 - Left click or `Enter` to confirm and exit adjust mode
 - `Esc` to cancel
 - `[` and `]` to increase / decrease the grid size.
 The grid is different for translating, rotating, and scaling.
-- `g` followed by a number and `Enter` to manually set the grid size.
+- `g` followed by a number and `Enter` to manually set the grid size
 - `s` to toggle Snap to grid.
 The grid is relative, so if you are already off the grid you will continue to be off the grid, but you will still move in grid size increments.
 - `a` to move to the nearest, Absolute grid point for the selected axes
 - `o` to jump to the Origin